s-hre/Apollo/README.md

 ## How to install
 Firstly, go to [Releases](https://github.com/s-hre/Apollo-Project/releases/tag/v0.1) and install `apollo.bat`, you will see a `shaveinstaller.exe` but that is not needed, once you install the `apollo.bat` run it! from there, agree, and install!

+### credits
+credits to brody for the idea, inspiration, and coding.